-Access information regarding our physical collections by visiting our Finding Aids page.
+Access our physical collections by visiting our Finding Aids page.
 Finding aids are research guides or inventories that describe contents of collections.
-Explore our Digital Collections for Wilson College images, and histories, as well as digitized contents of collections.For more information on the Hankey Center and our history, visit here.
+We are working toward making additional aids available online.